amalv/bukie/docs/covers-fetching.md

 Image format:
 - By default, the script converts images to WebP (`.webp`).
-- Use `--no-optimize` to keep the original bytes and file extension (safer on Windows).
+- Use `--no-optimize` to keep the original bytes and file extension.

 ## Where covers are stored